abirken/sleek/_posts/2020-06-08-fisheries-have-a-data-infrastructure-problem.md

 ---
 layout: post # needs to be post
 title: Fisheries Have a Data Infrastructure Problem
-featured-img: sleek #optional - if you want you can include hero image
+featured-img: threeships #optional - if you want you can include hero image
 categories: Media
 ---